-The WITAS3 Unmanned Aerial Vehicle Project [3, 4] is a long-term basic research project whose main objectives are the development of an integrated hard-ware/software VTOL (Vertical Take-Off and Landing) platform for fully-autonomous missions and its future deployment in applications such as traffic monitoring and surveillance, emergency services assistance, photogrammetry and surveying.
+The WITAS Unmanned Aerial Vehicle Project [4, 5] is a long-term basic research project whose main objectives are the development of an integrated hardware/software VTOL (Vertical Take-Off and Landing) platform for fullyautonomous missions and its future deployment in applications such as traffic monitoring and surveillance, emergency services assistance, photogrammetry and surveying.

-The WITAS UAV platform we use is a slightly modified Yamaha RMAX (figure 1).
-It has a total length of 3.6 m (incl. main rotor), a maximum take-off weight of 95 kg, and is powered by a 21 hp two-stroke engine.
+The WITAS Project UAV platform we use is a slightly modified Yamaha RMAX (Fig. 1.1).
+It has a total length of 3.6 m (including main rotor), a maximum take-off weight of 95 kg, and is powered by a 21 hp two-stroke engine.
 Yamaha equipped the radio controlled RMAX with an attitude sensor (YAS) and an attitude control system (YACS).